A Thorough Search for Short Timescale Periodicity in Four Active Repeating Fast Radio Bursts: Periodicity results for the four FRBs

-The arrival times of all the bursts from FRB 20201124A, obtained by FAST and uGMRT, are used to search for potential short-time periodicity.
-The arrival time corresponds to the peak of each burst, calibrated to the barycenter of the solar system.
-For the FAST data set, the arrival times are de-dispersed and normalized to 1.5 GHz.
-The timing accuracy of this FAST FRB sample (estimated from the last digit of the recorded arrival time) is $10^{-8}$ d (864 $\mathrm{\mu s}$), which means it is not accurate enough to reveal the potential periodicity with a period less than $\sim 10$ ms. The arrival times of uGMRT data set are de-dispersed and normalized to a frequency of 550 MHz.
-Again, the timing accuracy of the uGMRT data set is $10^{-8}$ d (864 $\mathrm{\mu s}$), which is not accurate enough to reveal the potential periodicity with a period less than $\sim 10$ ms.
+The ToAs of the bursts from FRB 20220912A, obtained by GBT (Dataset \#8) and FAST (Dataset \#9), are used to search for potential short-time periodicity.
+Here, the ToA corresponds to the peak of each burst, calibrated to the barycenter of the solar system.
+For the GBT Dataset \#8, the ToAs are de-dispersed to infinite frequency, and the timing precision (estimated from the last digit of the recorded ToAs) is $\sim 10^{-8}$ d (864 $\mathrm{\mu s}$).
+The ToAs of FAST Dataset \#9 are de-dispersed to 1.5 GHz, and the precision is $\sim 10^{-9}$ d (86.4 $\mathrm{\mu s}$).

+For the GBT Dataset \#8, we selected the 128 bursts from the only observation day MJD 59876 to perform period searches, of which 117 bursts have a waiting time > 0.1 s.
+For the FAST Dataset \#9, the bursts from the three days with the highest number of bursts detected are utilized (195 bursts on MJD 59880, of which 155 bursts have a waiting time > 0.1 s; 277 bursts on MJD 59883, of which 247 have a waiting time > 0.1 s; and 91 bursts on MJD 59901, of which 75 bursts have a waiting time > 0.1 s).